eduardonunesp/rtvwap/README.md

 ## VWAP

 Finally the [`VWAP`](https://en.wikipedia.org/wiki/Volume-weighted_average_price) which is implemented as a consume of the `TradeFeed`, which does the calculation and returns the data stream over the `chan VWAPResult` that can be used as the stream of real time data for WVAP results

+> The VWAP calculating the sum of the latest 200 samples it can be updated by changing the var `internals.QueueBufferSize`

 ## Running